How to Stop Having the Same Argument

 Break the loop with a short call

 You do not both have to be ready at once.
-The free 15-minute assessment is a low-pressure way to start, together or on your own.
+The free 15-minute assessment is a low-pressure way to start, together or on your own, with nothing to lose by simply asking your questions first.

 A few quick questions